optimaize/nameapi-client-php/README.md

 PHP Client for the NameAPI Web Service at http://www.nameapi.org/

-There are functional tests (in tests/functional) that demonstrate how to use this library.
-The tests are run with PHPUnit.

 All you need to send requests is your own api key, get it from nameapi.org.

 ## Library setup

+The recommended way is to use Composer.
+The project at https://github.com/optimaize/nameapi-client-php-example-composer shows how that's done.

 You can download the source code and make it available to your code.
 Or you can check it out directly from this GitHub project.
-Currently there is no phar and no composer available.
+Currently there is no phar available.

 The only requirement is that the php_curl extension is enabled.

+## Functional tests

+Functional tests that demonstrate how the services work, and that they work, are in https://github.com/optimaize/nameapi-client-php-functionaltests you can look at the code, and you can even run those tests using your api key and PHPUnit.

 ## Setup code